 Supplier vs. Customer Rebates

 Rebates are a two-way street, with benefits and responsibilities for businesses on both sides of the arrangement.
-When managing rebates, it can be helpful to divide them into two categories: supplier rebates and customer rebates.
+When managing rebate programs, it can be helpful to divide them into two categories: supplier rebates and customer rebates.
 The difference is a simple matter of perspective: if you’re a supplier offering rebates to a customer, you’re dealing in supplier rebates.
 If you’re a customer receiving rebates from suppliers, you’re dealing in customer rebates.

 Rebates vs. Discounts